Catálogo general VIH/sida

 -

-Behavioral and psychosocial correlates of anal sex among male clients of female sex workers in Tijuana, Mexico
+A mixed methods analysis of the venue-related social and structural context of drug use during sex among male clients of female sex workers in Tijuana, Mexico

 -